Know Your Rights: Student Cell Phone Privacy

 AB 165, a bill that would gut these CalECPA digital privacy rights for all K-12 students, has been introduced in the California legislature.
 Sign our petition and spread the word to help make sure Californian legislators hear from you and others loud and clear: We want our CalECPA digital privacy rights — NO on AB 165!

 Is your school following the law?
 Not sure?
-Help the ACLU protect your rights by taking this quick survey to let us know what’s happening in your school.
+Help the ACLU Foundation of Northern California protect your rights by taking this quick survey to let us know what’s happening in your school.